mdandre89/Codewars-Solutions-Scraper/README.md

 The Docker implementation is still a work in progress.

-Markup : * To build: docker build  --no-cache -t Codewars-Solutions-Scraper .
+ - To build: docker build --no-cache -t Codewars-Solutions-Scraper .

-Markup : * To run: docker run -it Codewars-Solutions-Scraper YOUR_CODEWARS_USERNAME YOUR_GITHUB_USERNAME YOUR_GITHUB_PASSWORD
+ - To run: docker run -it Codewars-Solutions-Scraper YOUR_CODEWARS_USERNAME YOUR_GITHUB_USERNAME YOUR_GITHUB_PASSWORD

-Markup : * To debug: docker run -it --entrypoint sh Codewars-Solutions-Scraper
+ - To debug: docker run -it --entrypoint sh Codewars-Solutions-Scraper

 ## Disclaimer